codership/documentation/galeracluster/source/installmariadbsrc.rst

      # yum-builddep MariaDB-server

-In the event htat neither command works for your system or that you use a different Linux distribution or FreeBSD, the following packages are required:
+In the event that neither command works for your system or that you use a different Linux distribution or FreeBSD, the following packages are required:

 - **MariaDB Database Server with wsrep API**: Git, CMake, GCC and GCC-C++, Automake, Autoconf, and Bison, as well as development releases of libaio and ncurses.

 - **Galera Replication Plugin**: SCons, as well as development releases of Boost, Check and OpenSSL.

-.. note:: Different systems may use different names for these packages or require additional packages.
-Check with the package repositories and the documentation for your system.
+Check with the repositories for your distribution or system for the appropriate package names to use during installation.
+Bear in mind that different systems may use different names and that some may require additional packages to run.
+For instance, to run CMake on Fedora you need both ``cmake`` and ``cmake-fedora``.

 -----------------------------------------
 Building MariaDB Galera Cluster